 Several provisions of Irish company law entitle a liquidator to seek to set aside pre-insolvency asset transfers.

-Any transaction in favour of a creditor of a company which is unable to pay its debts as they become due, which occurs during the six months prior to the commencement of the company's winding-up, and with a view to giving that creditor a preference over other creditors constitutes an unfair preference and is invalid.
+Any transaction in favour of a creditor of a company which is unable to pay its debts as they become due which occurs during the six months prior to the commencement of the company’s winding-up, and with a view to giving that creditor a preference over other creditors, constitutes an unfair preference and is invalid.
+The transposition of Directive (EU) 2019/1023 (the Restructuring and Insolvency Directive or RID) introduced an exception to this for certain acts carried out in connection with the implementation of a scheme of arrangement under Part 10 of the Companies Act (an SOA), which will not be deemed to constitute unfair preference on the basis of detriment to the general body of creditors of the insolvent company unless there are other reasons for so deeming.
 Case law indicates that the company must have a dominant intent to prefer one creditor over its other creditors.
 No question of unfair preference can arise where the originator is able to pay its debts as they become due at the transaction date.
 An originator therefore certifies its solvency at closing.

 Any conveyance (including an assignment, charge or mortgage) made with intent to defraud a creditor or other person is voidable by any person thereby prejudiced.
 However, this does not apply to any estate or interest in property conveyed for valuable consideration to any person in good faith not having, at the time of conveyance, notice of the fraudulent intention; or affect any other law relating to bankruptcy or corporate insolvency.